 Because each person is different, the cost for your personalized plan will vary from other individuals.
-Ask our Calgary orthodontist for a complimentary consultation to get a better idea of what your personalized orthodontic services will cost.
+Ask our Calgary orthodontist for a consultation to get a better idea of what your personalized orthodontic services will cost.

 We provide braces, Invisalign, TMD treatment, Sleep Apnea treatment and other orthodontic treatment for patients at our Market Mall orthodontist office.
 If you are looking for an orthodontist in Calgary, we welcome you to stop by our office to learn more about braces and orthodontics for adults, teens and children.

 Orthodontic fees are personalized according to the treatment required.
 All fees are broken down into an initial payment and monthly payments made over the time of treatment.
 There is no interest charged or GST payable on orthodontic treatment.
 We accept Visa, Mastercard, Interac, auto-debit and post-dated cheques.
 We will not accept payments directly from an insurance company.

 Your insurance policy is an agreement between yourself and your insurance company.
 There is usually a lifetime maximum per person.
 How you decide to finance your orthodontic treatment is your decision and does not affect how your insurance company will reimburse you.
 Most insurance companies will only reimburse you for services rendered as they occur.
 In orthodontics this means up to one third of the total cost when treatment starts and each following month an equal portion of the remainder for the estimated duration of treatment until the maximum has been reached.